 - documents patterns

-- looks for hidden or subtle meanings
+- looks for hidden, subtle, or alternative meanings

 - brings together knowledge from different areas to expand on what’s in the books you’ve read

 - compares and contrasts works, characters, or authors

 - uses a specific lens for interpreting literature or art

 - presents meta!